You've been asking for its return... for three years. Merry (early) Christmas.

 It therefore followed that, unless there are compelling health reasons for following a low-carb diet, then being in a calorie deficit alone will help you to lose weight, while also maintaining your aerobic fitness levels.

-The risk of having a diet predominantly made up on saturated fat is also a concern for science, as this has been linked to cardiovascular disease and other health issues.
+The risk of having a diet predominantly made up of saturated fat is also a concern for science, as this has been linked to cardiovascular disease and other health issues.
 Unless done correctly, a keto diet could also lead to nutrient deficiency.
+Resulting on a negative affect on your health, rather than the positive impact you may have been hoping for.

 So, how do you make sure you're following the keto diet correctly?

-Seeing the keto diet as a ‘quick fix’
+1. Seeing the ketosis diet as a ‘quick fix’

 The keto diet is not a quick fix!